OFFICE: 248.471.3110

 What is a THERMAL EXPANSION TANK and do I need one?

-A thermal expansion tank is a pressurized tank that sits on your cold line – typically near or on your water heater.
+A thermal expansion tank is a pressurized tank that is installed in your cold water line – typically near or on your water heater.
 The tank contains a pressurized bladder.
 As water expands, it pushes against this bladder giving the increased volume a place to go, preventing rapid pressure increases due to thermal expansion.

 Expansion tanks are currently recommended by all major water heater manufacturers.
 In fact, expansion tanks are required by state code if your system is closed in most of the states where we work.
 Local enforcement of this code varies from city to city.